boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-11 title="An Example of S-NSSAI embedded into IPv6" artwork-align="center"}

-   In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to NF, but do not carry any slice-specific information, while the least significant 32 bits are used to embed the S-NSSAI information.
+   In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to the NF, but do not carry any slice-specific information, while the least significant 32 bits are used to embed the S-NSSAI information.
    The 96-bit part of the address may be further divided based, for example, on the geographical location or the DC identification.

-   {{figure-12}} shows an example of slicing deployment, where S-NSSAI is embedded into IPv6 addresses used by NFs.
-NF-A has a set of tunnel termination points, with unique per-slice IP addresses allocated from the 2001:db8::a:0:0/96 prefix, while NF-B uses set of tunnel termination points with per-slice IP addresses allocated from 2001:db8::b:0:0/96.
+   {{figure-12}} shows an example of a slicing deployment, where the S-NSSAI is embedded into IPv6 addresses used by NFs.
+NF-A has a set of tunnel termination points, with unique per-slice IP addresses allocated from the 2001:db8::a:0:0/96 prefix, while NF-B uses a set of tunnel termination points with per-slice IP addresses allocated from 2001:db8::b:0:0/96.
 This example shows two slices: eMBB (SST=1) and MIoT (SST=3).
 Therefore, for eMBB the tunnel IP addresses are auto-